STAAR File Report Builder (EOC) Training 2019

 In the example above we created a simple report that shows the number of Algebra I tests administered for the the years 2016, 2017, 2018 filtered to show high school campuses only.
 Once you have completed your build click on the ‘Create Report’ button to run the report.
 Your results will be returned in the form of an overview report based on your selected criteria.

 If you need to make adjustments to your report like add more filters or refining the selection criteria items, simply click the back button on your web browser and click the ‘Load Last Report’ button at the bottom of the report center.

 After your report has been built OnPoint offers several report options.
-To access these options click on the ‘report options’ arrow located just above the header of your report on the right hand side.
+To access these options click on the ‘report options’ box on the left side of the screen.
 These are the available Report Options.

 Show Percents – Will provide the percentage value of the reported yearly column results